theMcSam/brCTF-writeups/cockpit/README.md

 We are greeted with a homepage.... interesting!
 ![Cockpit Homepage](https://github.com/theMcSam/brCTF-writeups/blob/main/cockpit/images/homepage.png "a title")

 Next we try to find out what other pages are available on our target.
-We employ the servies of our directory bruteforcing tool (feroxbuster) or an other webfuzzer.
+We employ the servies of our directory bruteforcing tool (feroxbuster) or an other webfuzzer. <br>
 `feroxbuster -u http://10.0.160.145 -w /raft-medium-wordlists.txt`
 ```
 302      GET        0l        0w        0c http://10.0.160.145/ => http://10.0.160.145/auth/login?to=%2F